Heatblur-Simulations/f-14-manual/src/systems/nav_com/nav_sys.md

 - Air to Ground (A/G)
 - Landing (LDG)

-> **Note:** ACM cover open selection overrides all modes, except the T.O. and LDG modes.
+> 💡 ACM cover open selection overrides all modes, except the T.O. and LDG modes.

 - Apart from the VDIG displays, the flight mode selections also control AFCS, armament, and WCS logic.
 In addition to the essential data such as altitude, vertical speed indicator etc. the VDIG